Skip to main content

-Environment Committee Advances Strategic Energy Action Plan to City Council
+Environment Committee advances Strategic Energy Action Plan to City Council

 At their meeting on Monday November 12, City Council’s Environment Committee voted unanimously to advance the Strategic Energy Action Plan (SEAP) to the full Council.
 The SEAP will be reviewed at Council’s next Strategy meeting on Dec 3 and voted on at the December 10 business meeting.